Activity note: Hotel check in from 3:00 p.m.

 Breakfast: Hotel buffet.
 We’ll also pick up box lunches.

-Morning: We’ll ride to Chaco Culture National Historical Park via Nageezi.
-Arriving in Nageezi, we’ll transfer to a school bus as motorcoaches are advised not to travel the rough, unpaved road into Chaco.
-A bit bumpy, but it's the only way to get there.
-Upon our arrival, we will explore some of the ancient ruins with our Study Guide and marvel at the intact stacked-stone masonry.
+Morning: After checking out of the hotel, we'll depart for Chaco Culture National Historical Park, 150 miles northwest of Albuquerque.
+Upon arrival, we'll explore some of the ancient ruins with our Study Guide and marvel at the intact stacked-stone masonry.
 Chaco Culture National Historical Park preserves one of North America's most significant and fascinating cultural and historic areas.
 Chaco was a major center of Ancestral Puebloan culture between 850 and 1150 CE.
 It was a hub of ceremony, trade, and administration for the prehistoric Four Corners area.
 It is remarkable for its monumental public and ceremonial buildings.
-To construct the buildings, along with the associated Chacoan roads, ramps, dams and mounds required a great deal of well-organized and skillful planning, designing, resource gathering and construction.
-The Chacoan people combined pre-planned architectural designs, astronomical alignments, geometry, landscaping, and engineering to create an ancient urban center of spectacular public architecture, one that amazes us a thousand years later.
+Construction of the buildings, roads, ramps, dams and mounds required a great deal of well-organized and skillful planning, designing and resource gathering.
+The Chacoan people combined pre-planned architectural designs, astronomical alignments, geometry, landscaping, and engineering to create an ancient urban center of spectacular public architecture that continues to amaze us a thousand years later.

-Lunch: In the park, we’ll have boxed lunches.
+Lunch: In the park, we’ll eat our boxed lunches.

 Afternoon: Our exploration of Chaco Canyon continues for most of the afternoon, followed by departure for Farmington, New Mexico, and check in for our overnight stay.

-Dinner: Plated restaurant meal includes coffee, tea, soft drinks, water; other beverages available for purchase.
+Dinner: Plated meal from a select menu at a local bistro includes coffee, tea, soft drinks, water; other beverages available for purchase.

 Activity note: Hiking up to 2 miles; paved, unpaved, sometimes uneven terrain, some elevation gains.
 Bring water bottle, sunscreen, hat, walking sticks if needed.
 Hike at Chimney Rock is 2/3 mile round-trip; rough, steep, rocky, unimproved trail on a narrow causeway with cliffs on both sides; 200-foot elevation gain, no shade.